rikurauhala/insights/README.md

 ## Features

+- Commits
+  - See how many commits you have made each month or year
 - Issues and pull requests
   - See how many issues and pull requests you have opened or closed so far
 - Top programming languages